 - Senior Time Scale ( Regular Government Employees)

 - Super Time Grade Scale.

-Usually, Kerala Public Service Commission conducts the KAS exam once in a year but in certain situations, taking into account the current scenario and pertaining to the vacancies available they can also conduct the KAS exam once in two years.
+Usually, Kerala Public Service Commission conducts the Kerala Administrative Service (KAS) exam once in a year but in certain situations, taking into account the current scenario and pertaining to the vacancies available they can also conduct the Kerala Administrative Service (KAS) exam once in two years.

-The KAS exam 2019 will be conducted under three tires.
+The Kerala Administrative Service exam will be conducted under three tires.
 Two written and one interview.
 The written ones will be of: